johngrahamreynolds/Physics/Research/BlackHoles/README.md

 - The hope behind finding such a solution was that one could appropriately scale the mass of the spin-1 field inside the black holes to correspond to the evolution of such a Planck-density shell at the (event, inner, respectively) horizon of each black hole.
 From the outset, the existence of a such a solution was not expected: [Bekenstein has showed]() that black holes cannot be endowed with a massive vector field on their *exterior*.

+- Eventually, plausible evidence for the non-existence of such an exact solution led to general black hole study and consideration of an argument similar to Bekenstein’s.
+Ultimately, I spent the next semester studying semi-classical gravity aided by Jacobson’s notes on
+[Quantum Field Theory in Curved Spacetime](https://arxiv.org/abs/gr-qc/0308048) in the form of Independent Research Credits.

 ## The Black Hole Information Paradox